scastiel/hn/cli/README.md

 You can also display the details about a user with `hn user the_user_name` or `hn u the_user`.

+To login, use `hn login` or `hn l`.
+The auth token will be persisted to be used in the next commands.
+Note that to perform write operations (such as upvoting a story), you will need to reload the list of the stories using the commands listed above, such as `hn top`.

+To logout and remove the persisted auth token, use the command `hn logout`.

 **Note:** information is obtained by scraping the HackerNews website.
-The reason this crate does not use the [official API](https://github.com/HackerNews/API) is that it does not provide a convenient way to get all the comments for a given story.
+The reason this crate does not use the [official API](https://github.com/HackerNews/API) is that it does not provide a convenient way to get all the comments for a given story, and only allows read operations.

 ## License